-Figure 6 shows single gridbox yields for both the India-single (asterisks) and India-sequential (circles); illustrating that the wheat simulated in the observed yields from compared against the India gridbox yields at each of the India locations, both India-single and India-sequential are very similar to each othersimulations are shown on this figure.
-Figure 6 compares the JULES yields with observed yields from ICRISAT (2015), indicating that the yields shows how the yields change at each of the locations from west to east.
+Figure 6 shows single gridbox yields for both the India-single (asterisks) and India-sequential (circles); illustrating that the wheat simulated in both India-single and India-sequential are very similar to each other.
+Figure 6 compares the JULES yields with observed yields from ICRISAT (2015), indicating that the yields change at each of the locations from west to east.
 However, comparisons with observed yields should not be over-interpreted because the combined stresses that will be implicit in the observations, such as nutrient and water stress are not accounted for in these simulations.
 We also assume that rice and wheat are grown in rotation everywhere, which will be an overestimation.
 The observed yields, particularly for wheat are larger to the west reducing to the east (shown for the whole region for rice-Fig. C.3a and wheat-Fig. C.3c).
-In both India-single and India-sequential crop .- In both simulations, JULES simulates a reduction in wheat yields from west to east; however, this is not as extreme in the simulations as it is in the observations because JULES tends to underestimate the wheat yield especially for the western locations.
-Across underestimates the western yields but tends to overestimate the eastern yields.
-This is confirmed in the timeseries of the harvest pool (solid lines) for each crop shown in Fig. B.2.
-Figure B.2 shows the India-sequential yield (asterisks), the average dataset from (filled triangles) and the yield (filled eireles) (as on Fig. 6).
-India-single is not shown in Fig. B.2 because it is indistinguishable from the wheat crop simulated in India-sequential, therefore the following yield biases are calculated using India-sequential.
-The inclusion of both observation datasets, the bias is highlights the spread between yield estimates for this region.
-At WestUP, (asterisks on Fig. B.2, Fig. 6 black circles) the average bias between India-sequential and observations across both datasets is -0.13 kg m-2 for wheat and -0.064 kg m-2 for rice (Fig. 6 red circles).
-The average bias across both observation datasets is much smaller for the other locations with rice and wheat yields within the range of the observations for most years (Fig. B.2). for both EastUP and WestBi (average bias across both crops at these locations ranges from -0.07 to 0.02 kg m-2).
-During the second half of the simulation the wheat yield is underestimated by India-sequential more often at EastUP but this is just the occasional year for WestBi and does not occur at all for EastBi.
-For EastBi the rice yields are often toward the top of the range provided by the two observed datasets but still within the range of the observations (see Fig. B.2).
-The spatial distribution of JULES rice and wheat yields from the regional simulation are shown in Fig. C.3 and reflect the results shown in the single gridbox simulations. ; this gives on average a positive bias of 0.06 for rice and 0.02 for wheat.
+In both India-single and India-sequential crop simulations, JULES simulates a reduction in wheat yields from west to east; however, this is not as extreme in the simulations as it is in the observations because JULES tends to underestimate the wheat yield especially for the western locations.
+Across both observation datasets, the bias is smaller for the other locations with rice and wheat yields within the range of the observations for most years (Fig. B.2).
+For EastBi the rice yields are often toward the top of the range provided by the two observed datasets but still within the range of the observations (Fig. B.2).
+The spatial distribution of JULES rice and wheat yields from the regional simulation are shown in Fig. C.3 and reflect the results shown in the single gridbox simulations.